These ten disciples had just heard two of his disciples ask Jesus:

 Because those rituals do not do what these institutions and their teachers promised they would do.
 This is because they are frauds.
 They are fakers.
 They are 'wolves in sheep's clothing.'

-Jesus' teachings and example can liberate us
+Can Jesus' teachings liberate us?

 If Jesus' "dying" on the cross was the thing that liberates us, then why did he bother teaching?
 Why did he bother collecting disciples and then sending those disciples out to teach others?